pantheon-systems/documentation/source/changelogs/2022-09-01-September.md

 ### PHP 8.1

-PHP 8.1 is now recommended for Drupal sites version 9.3.0 and higher, which use  [version 2.4.3](https://proxysql.com/blog/releasing-proxysql-v2-4-3/) and higher.
-PHP 8.1 was updated on the platform and rolled out to sites.
+PHP 8.1 is now recommended for Drupal sites using ProxySql [version 2.4.3](https://proxysql.com/blog/releasing-proxysql-v2-4-3/) and higher.
+PHP 8.1 was updated on the platform and rolled out to Drupal sites version 9.3.0 and higher.
 This update resolves an issue that existed between ProxySQL and PHP 8.1.
 Pantheon [recommends PHP 8.1 for Drupal sites](https://pantheon.io/docs/php-versions).

 ### WordPress 6.0.2